calebmsword/parsec-prototype/README.md

 This library is based off a library of the same name by Douglas Crockford from his book "How JavaScript Works".
 Functionally, this library is fully equivalent, and the differences are entirely stylistic.
 Crockford [gives his blessing](https://github.com/douglascrockford/parseq/issues/7#issuecomment-504800341) to all who wish reimplement parsec.

 ### requestors
-In Parsec, the building block of asynchronous logic is a certain kind of function we will call a **requestor**.
-A requestor performs *one unit of work*, which in practice is almost always some asynchronous request.
+In Parsec, the building block of asynchronous logic is a kind of function we call a **requestor**.
+A requestor performs *one unit of work*, which usually is some asynchronous request.

-Requestors receive a callback that is called upon completion of the unit of work.
+Requestors receive a callback that is called when the unit of work completes.
 The callback receives a *value* argument which represents the result of that unit of work.

 A value of `undefined` represents a failure state which the callback can handle however it wishes.
 On failure, the requestor may optionally pass a second argument we refer to as a *reason*.